 *Component prices fluctuate daily.
 Click here to check current pricing.

-**Price includes the parts that make up the tower only.
-You’ll need an operating system and Windows 10 costs ~$100 for an activation key.
-However, you can still install Windows 10 for free and it will work indefinitely without activating it with no problems—there will just be a watermark at the bottom left of your desktop asking you to activate it.
+**You’ll need an operating system.
+Windows costs ~$100.
+However, you can still install Windows for free and it will work indefinitely without activating it—there will just be a watermark at the bottom left of your desktop asking you to activate it.

 $1,000 PC for VR & High-End Gaming